 What makes this the best size for a weighted blanket?

-First of all, we believe that a weighted blanket is a product for single use, which means that we don’t sell queen or king-sized blankets.
+First of all, we believe that a weighted blanket is a product for single use.
 Put two people under the covers and you get a lot of tossing and turning, and the blanket inevitably ends up crumpled or on the floor.
 Also, dual use creates problems with weight distribution, which means that neither sleeper gets the full benefit of deep pressure therapy.
 Secondly, we chose this size because it’s perfect for the majority of the population - the whole body is covered, including the feet and the hands.

 When it comes to the size of your weighted covers, what’s important is that they cover you, not your bed.
 A very wide blanket could hang over the sides of the bed, often sliding down or distributing the weight awkwardly and unevenly.